kontent-ai/kontent-ai.github.io/docs/Checklist-for-publishing-a-new-OS-project.md

 More complex topics and examples can be covered in separate articles in GitHub Wiki (or an external system such as ReadTheDocs).

-> The template of the README file is stored in [repo-template](https://github.com/kontent-ai/repo-template).
+> The template of the README file is stored in [special ".github" repository](https://github.com/kontent-ai/.github).

 ### Contributing
 From the README or CONTRIBUTING files, it should be clear: